ungive/discord-music-presence/PRIVACY.md

-The following anonymous metrics ("Analytics Metrics") are transmitted to a privacy-friendly analytics service (Simple Analytics, more information in the next section) at most once a day:
+The following anonymous metrics ("Analytics Metrics") are transmitted to a privacy-friendly analytics service (Simple Analytics, more information in the next section):

+* At most once a day while the app is in use:
   * The version of the Software that is used
   * The operating system type (Windows, Mac or Linux) and its architecture
   * Your current time zone (for region information) and your local time
-* The following settings in regard to automatic updates:
+  * The following settings:
     * Whether automatic updates are enabled
     * Whether update popups are enabled
+    * Whether news popups are enabled
     * Whether the changelog is shown when a new version is launched for the first time
+* When the user interacts with in-app news from the developer:
+  * Whether the news were opened and viewed
+  * Which external links were clicked that are embedded in the news
+  * Any errors that might occur while loading and displaying news
+* When the user installs an app update:
+  * Any errors that might occur during installation of an update

-This data is only used to understand which older versions of the Software are still being used, which operating system and architecture is used most predominantly and from which regions users are vaguely coming from.
+This data is used to understand which older versions of the Software are still being used, which operating system and architecture is used most predominantly and from which regions users are vaguely coming from.
-Additionally, the listed settings are reported in order to understand how many users are interested in updates of the Software.
+Additionally, the listed settings are reported in order to understand how many users are interested in updates of the Software and news and messages from the developer.
+Interactions with news are recorded in order to grasp how much reach certain news entries have and how often certain links are clicked.

 When the user installs an update within the app, either manually or because automatic updates are enabled,